 Undermining the bar's independence has historically been a key step on the road to authoritarianism.
 The retaliatory executive orders echo strategies that have weakened the rule of law at critical moments in other countries.
 Authoritarian governments have dismantled the independence of the legal profession, converting it into a political instrument by punishing "unreliable" lawyers and institutionalizing party loyalty.
 By silencing dissent, these regimes vitiated adversarial representation and deprived citizens of protection from government abuse.
-Amici urge the Court to rule as unconstitutional the retaliation that the Perkins Coie Order directs executive officials to undertake and enjoin its enforcement.
+Amici urge the Court to rule as unconstitutional the retaliation that the Executive Order targeting Susman Godfrey LLP ("Susman Godfrey") directs executive officials to undertake and enjoin its enforcement.

-INTEREST OF AMICI CURIAE
+INTEREST OF AMICI CURIAE1

-Amici bar associations focus their efforts on, among other things, protecting the role and professional standards of the legal profession.
+Amici bar associations and lawyer membership associations focus their efforts on, among other things, protecting the role and professional standards of the legal profession.
+They encompass several large geographic bar associations, including associations representing New York, Boston, Chicago, Denver, Los Angeles, Philadelphia, San Diego, San Francisco, and Seattle.
 Their members include attorneys at firms the executive branch has specifically targeted and attorneys at other firms and legal service programs who are chilled in the exercise of their constitutional rights and professional duties by a fear of being similarly targeted next.
+The full list of amici curiae is available at Appendix A on pages A-1 through A-7.